These Sesame Turkey Lettuce Wraps are easy to make and so delicious that you’ll want to keep eating more!

 This post contains affiliate links.
 See our Disclosure Statement for more information.

 For me, sesame oil is a must whenever I create a recipe that’s Asian-inspired.
 In these Sesame Turkey Lettuce Wraps, I brown the turkey in a good bit of the oil so that it really comes through in every bite!
 For veggies, I use diced water chestnuts (Jaxon despises them) and carrots (Jaxon loves them – see what I tried to do there!).
 I’m not a big fan of onions, but you could go ahead and finely chop one up to add in if you like them.
 I did sprinkle the turkey with onion powder while it was cooking.
-I have no idea why I like onion powder so much but despise onions?
+Why I like onion powder so much yet despise onions makes no sense!
 I even like the smell of it!
 Strange, I know.

 The sauce…ahh the sauce.
 It’s so good.
 I used hoisin sauce, soy sauce, rice wine vinegar, lots of garlic and ginger!
 Just about every staple ingredient you’d imagine for this type of dish.
 Hoisin sauce has a ton of flavor.
 I didn’t think I had made quite enough as I was mixing everything together, but it turned out perfectly.